simul/simul.github.io/tutorials/clouds/variables.md

 {:.keyframe}
 Variable                                                                        |       Definition                                                                                                                                                                                                                                                              |       Value
 --------------                                                          |--------------                                                                                                                                                                                                                                                         |--------------
-Max Density                                                                     |Maximum density of all layers                                                                                                                                                                                                                          |0.0 to 1.0
+Max Density                                                                     |Maximum density of the cloud layer.                                                                                                                                                                                                            |0.0 to 1.0
-Local Density                                                           |Current density of the clouds.                                                                                                                                                                                                                         |0.0 to 1.0
+Local Density                                                           |Current density of the clouds.
+Not Editable, calculated from other densities.                                                                                                                          |0.0 to 1.0
 Base layer                                                                      |Density of clouds in the lower layer.
 Clouds are always denser at the lower portions of the clouds, so this can also act as Max Density        |0.0 to 2.0
 Transition                                                                      |Density of middle layer of clouds - the transition from cloudbase to upper cloud.                                                                                                                      |0.0 to 1.0
 Upper Density                                                           |Density of clouds in the upper layer.                                                                                                                                                                                                          |0.0 to 1.0